openlawteam/tribute-contracts/website/docs/tutorial/dao/Configuration.md

 # Make sure you have some ETH, otherwise the deployment will fail.
 DAO_OWNER_ADDR=0x...

+# The contract which contains the previously deployed adapters and extensions,
+# so you don't have to deploy it again.
+# Rinkeby: 0xE5BE4f7CFf9E2A7Ece34909E68e30D71a7787d2A - contracts v2.3.2
+DAO_ARTIFACTS_CONTRACT_ADDR=0xE5BE4f7CFf9E2A7Ece34909E68e30D71a7787d2A

 # You can set that to use the same address you have in the DAO_OWNER_ADDR
 COUPON_CREATOR_ADDR=0x...